madhur-taneja/Front-End-Projects/Project 2 (Mockup to Article)/README.md

 # Getting Started

-The primary task of this project is to edit `index.html` to clone the given mockup and answer a few questions in `reflections.txt`
+The primary task of this project is to edit `index.html` to clone what you see in the [blog-mockup.pdf] and answer a few questions in `reflections.txt`

 The starter code can be found in [Udacity's Repository]